WaleedJubeh/FastCss/readme.md

 # FastCss

- Are you very tierd to repeat yourself ! 😴😓
+ Are you very tired  to repeat yourself ! 😴😓

  In each project you wrote the same code! 🌌